Cancer and COVID-19

 Every three minutes someone in the United States is diagnosed with a blood cancer like leukemia.
 For many, their only hope for a cure is a bone marrow transplant.

 What is Bone Marrow?
 Bone marrow is the soft, spongy-material inside some bones.
 It contains cells called blood-forming stem cells (hematopoietic cells).

 How does Bone Marrow donation work?
 A bone marrow transplant takes a donor’s healthy blood-forming cells and puts them into the patient’s bloodstream, where they begin to grow and make healthy red blood cells, white blood cells and platelets.

 Donors must be at least 18 years old but not older than 60 years.

 Learn more about becoming a bone marrow donor.

-Donor Frequently Asked Questions in Translated into Multiple Languages (Spanish, Portugese, Vietnamese, Chinese & Korean): https://bethematch.org/support-the-cause/donate-bone-marrow/translated-materials-on-marrow-donation/
+Donor Frequently Asked Questions in Translated into Multiple Languages (Spanish, Portuguese, Vietnamese, Chinese & Korean):

 ScreenWise is a statewide network of providers offering breast cancer, cervical cancer and heart disease screenings and diagnostic services to low income women living in Oregon.
 The ScreenWise mission is to reduce breast cancer, cervical cancer, heart disease and other chronic diseases by promoting early detection, screening, and risk reduction support.